Mandarin, Arts and Culture Language Course

 Evening Mandarin Chinese course at the UAL Language Centre in London.
 Learn Mandarin and explore Chinese arts and culture.
 Classes start from beginner level.

 Your Mandarin course at UAL Language Centre will expose you to authentic language through listening and reading activities with an emphasis on functional uses.
 The classes also focus on speaking, pronunciation, reading and written communication.

 Fees, location and time

-The price per eight-week course is £215 and this includes all learning materials.
+The price per 8 week course is £215 and this includes all learning materials.

-The weekly evening classes take place at UAL Language Centre, 272 High Holborn WC1V 7EY, which is just 3 minutes' walk from Holborn underground station in central London.
+The weekly evening classes take place at UAL Language Centre, 272 High Holborn WC1V 7EY, which is just a 3 minute walk from Holborn underground station in central London.

 Class times are 6pm to 8pm, 1 evening a week.

 Our classes all start at beginner level, and we also offer other levels at different times during the year for some courses.

 After studying Beginner Part 1 for 8 weeks, students could progress to Beginner Part 2 which lasts for 8 weeks, then can take Beginner Part 3 for another 8 weeks.
 The next level after Beginner is Elementary, followed by Pre-intermediate, then Intermediate or above.